Differential cross section measurements for the production of top quark pairs and of additional jets using dilepton events from pp collisions at $\sqrt{s}$ = 13 TeV: Results

 In all predictions, the top quark mass is set to $\mt = 172.5\GeV$ and the NNPDF3.1 NNLO PDF set~\cite{Ball:2017nwa} is used.
 In the following, the calculations are collectively referred to as theoretical predictions.

-The comparisons of the theoretical predictions to the measured normalized differential cross sections are shown in Figs.~\ref{fig:xsec-1d-theory-nor-ptt-ptat}--\ref{fig:xsec-2d-theory-nor-ptllmll}.
-The predictions are depicted as symbols with vertical bars representing missing higher-order uncertainties, as estimated from six variations of \mur and \muf, following the same variation procedure as described in Section~\ref{sec:sys_theo}.
-These uncertainties are denoted in the following as ``theory scale uncertainties''.
+The comparisons of the theoretical predictions, indicated by different symbols, to the measured normalized differential cross sections are shown in Figs.~\ref{fig:xsec-1d-theory-nor-ptt-ptat}--\ref{fig:xsec-2d-theory-nor-ptllmll}.
 The predictions from \PowPytSh are also shown, serving as a reference for the description by the MC models, discussed in Sections~\ref{sec:res_1} and \ref{sec:res_2}.
 The \chisq values of model-to-data comparisons are listed in Tables~\ref{tab:chi2fixTheo_1d_nor_parton}--\ref{tab:chi2fixTheo_1d_nor_particle_lepb}, and the corresponding $p$-values can be found in Tables~\ref{tab:pvaluefixTheo_1d_nor_parton}--\ref{tab:pvaluefixTheo_1d_nor_particle_lepb}.
-The values are provided only taking measurement uncertainties into account and also including the full (scale) uncertainties for the \PowPytSh (beyond-NLO) predictions.
-The scale uncertainties of the beyond-NLO predictions are found to be quite asymmetric in some cases; this feature is taken into account by using the averaging procedure described in Appendix~\ref{sec:app} when constructing the covariance matrix of the calculation.
+The values are provided considering only measurement uncertainties; for \PowPytSh, additional values are presented, which include the full prediction uncertainties.
 Comparisons of the predictions to the measured absolute cross sections are provided in Appendix~\ref{sec:res_th_abs}.
+To illustrate the magnitude of the perturbative uncertainties, the beyond-NLO calculations are displayed with vertical bars constructed from the envelope of six \mur and \muf variations, following the procedure outlined in Section~\ref{sec:sys_theo}.

 For the cross sections as functions of the \ttbar and top quark kinematic observables at the parton and particle levels, shown in Figs.~\ref{fig:xsec-1d-theory-nor-ptt-ptat}--\ref{fig:xsec-md-theory-nor-mttdphitt}, the theoretical models provide descriptions of the data that are similar or improved in quality, compared to \PowPytSh, with a few exceptions.
 For the \ptt and \ptat distributions shown in Fig.~\ref{fig:xsec-1d-theory-nor-ptt-ptat}, the \MatrixOnly, \StripperOnly, and \MiNNLOPSOnly models provide a good description of the data, with no discernible trend towards a distribution that is harder, as exhibited by \PowPytSh.
 For the \appNTLOOnly calculation, some wiggles are visible in the distribution of the ratio to the data, leading to a rather poor \chisq.
 The \StripperOnly model describes the data also at the particle level reasonably well.
 The theoretical models also provide a reasonable description of other measured cross sections related to top quark \pt, such as \rpttmtt (Fig. \ref{fig:xsec-1d-theory-nor-rpttmtt-rptttmtt}), and \mttptt (Fig. \ref{fig:xsec-md-theory-nor-mttptt}), clearly improving upon \PowPytSh.
 For observables related to the top quark rapidity and the rapidity and mass of the \ttbar system, the trends between data and theoretical calculations are mostly similar to those of \PowPytSh.
 Exemplary cases are the rapidity spectra \yt and \yat, depicted in Fig.~\ref{fig:xsec-1d-theory-nor-yt-yat}, where the models exhibit rapidity distributions that are more central than what is observed in data, and the \mttytt cross sections (Fig.~\ref{fig:xsec-md-theory-nor-mttytt}), where the predictions overshoot the data in the high-\mtt region at large \ytt.